shitu13/simple-crud/README.md

-# Fullstack MERN Project
+# User Management App

-This is a Fullstack MERN application.
+This is a Fullstack MERN application for managing user information.
 It utilizes MongoDB for the database, Express.js for the backend server, React.js for the frontend, and Node.js for the runtime environment.

 ## Table of Contents